Team15SWP/studdybuddy/docs/architecture/deployment-view.md

 - It includes the following containers:
   - **nginx**: Serves static frontend files and acts as a reverse proxy to the backend.
   - **backend**: FastAPI server with business logic, exposed behind nginx.
-  - **db**: PostgreSQL database container used to store user data, history, and notifications.
+  - **db**: SQLite database container used to store user data, history, and notifications.

 ## Network and Communication